 Jaws the movie came out in 1975, and the attraction was among the few that opened on Universal’s opening day in June 1990.
 Inspired by a small attraction dedicated to the film on the Universal Studios Hollywood Studio Tour, the ride’s story takes place after the Jaws has been killed by Chief Brody.
 Riders board a tour boat for a leisurely tour of Amity Harbor that quickly becomes a terrifying chase between boat and great white shark.Because Steven Spielberg worked as a creative consultant for the attraction, there were several noticeable parallels from the movie to the ride.
 The attraction eventually closed to make way for Universal’s largest movie inspired project, The Wizarding World of Harry Potter.

 Jurassic Park River Adventure opened in June 1996, inspired by the 1993 film Jurassic Park.
 Designed to have the same feel of Isla Nublar depicted on screen and featuring characters from the film like John Hammond, the log flume ride takes guests through familiar scenes including Ultrasaur Lagoon and Stegosaur Springs.

-T2 3-D: Battle Across Time technically acts as a mini-sequel to Terminator 2: Judgement Day, but several elements from the films are incorporated into the interactive stage show.
-Director James Cameron was involved in creating the show, which opened at the park in 1996.
-Familiar characters include Arnold Shwarzenegger as The Terminator, Linda Hamilton as Sarah Connor, Edward Furlong as John Connor, and Robert Partick as T-1000, who all appear in the filmed portion of the show.
-The live action version of the Terminator, Sarah, and John in the live-action portion.
+T2 3-D: Battle Across Time technically acts as a mini-sequel to Terminator 2: Judgement Day.
+However, the interactive stage show included several elements from the movie series.
+Director James Cameron worked with Universal Orlando in creating the show before it debuted at Universal Studios in 1996.
+Familiar characters include Arnold Schwarzenegger as The Terminator, Linda Hamilton as Sarah Connor, Edward Furlong as John Connor, and Robert Partick as T-1000, who all appear in the filmed portion of the show.
+Lookalike actors played the Terminator, Sarah, and John in the live-action portion.